Jon-Burr/memoclass/README.rst

 on *classes*.
 Especially, this allows for a couple of ways of automatically clearing the caches related to a particular instance, for example, when changing a member variable would change the result of those functions.
-This package also uses :python:`inspect.getcallargs` to correctly treat default argument values, where possible.
+This package also uses :python:`inspect.signature` to correctly treat default argument values, where possible.

 Preliminary sphinx documentation can be found at